nellshamrell/Dev4Ops4Dev/tutorials/0X-FindingAppDependencies/02-ImplicitDependencies.md

 # Finding IMPLICIT app dependencies

-All the stuff no one thought of.
+All the stuff no one thought of when they were writing the app on their desktop, but will be needed when running it in the real world.

 ## Problem